alermi/pd-Sandwichillator/README.md

 # pd-Sandwichillator
 A Pure Data external that creates a sonic sandwich.
+It takes in a frequency value at the first input.
+The other three inputs take in the harmonic numbers for triangle, square and sawtooth wave harmonics it builds on top of eachother.
+It outputs the resulting signal.